jordan-public/cartesi-vm-ext-data/README.md

 A more detailed look into the feasibility is needed.
 We need to consider the following:

-- Does the current implementation of the Cartesi Linux build have read-only file systems available?
-Do we maybe need to build a device driver for such read only FS?
+- Does the current implementation of the Cartesi Linux build have read-only file systems (FS) available?
+Do we maybe need to build a device driver for such read only IPFS FS?
-- How complicated is to inject code into the Cartesi Server to verify the validity and availability of the input CIDs.
+- How complicated is to inject code into the Cartesi Server to verify the validity and availability of the input CIDs?
 - Is the CID checking pre-compile on FEVM available now?
 If not, how easy is to build it?
 The Filecoin blockchain blockchain executes WASM and should at least be able to check on a specific IPLD node.
 Then, we may have to build a traversal mechanism to check the availability and consistency of the entire tree.
 See [Filecoin VM (FVM)](https://fvm.filecoin.io/).

 This is not a project for a hackathon.
 Even if everything goes smoothly, several developer-months may be required.
 It may be even more difficult as FVM is a work-in-progress project.
 Maybe Cartesi and Protocol Labs can help with advice?
 Before this is started as a project, some research has to be completed to discover what components are available and reliable today.